My business is Franchises. Ratings. Success stories. Ideas. Work and education

 I will write a short selection algorithm that seems correct to me.

-1. Look for opportunity first cable connection by fiber.
+1. First, look for a fiber optic cable connection.
 This is the best option.
 If this is not possible, try ADSL.

-2. In the absence of cable providers, we connect to the mobile Internet.
-We choose the operator according to the best network coverage.
-Do not forget about signal amplification if necessary.
+2. If there are no cable providers, we connect to the mobile Internet.
+We select the operator based on the best network coverage.
+Don't forget to boost the signal if necessary.

 3. If there are no other options, then we use satellite two-way Internet.

-I hope I helped you at least a little to understand the question of how to connect the Internet in the country.
+I hope I helped you understand at least a little about the issue of how to connect the Internet at your dacha.
 But you probably still have a lot of questions.
-Write, be sure to answer everyone and prompt if possible.
+Write, I will definitely answer everyone and advise if possible.

 Wired

 Fiber optic providers are not available in all corners of the Moscow region.
-Even if it is technically possible to connect cable Internet to the dacha at your address, the cost of connection can be enormous (50 - 150 thousand rubles).
-Many people wait like gas for years.
-At the same time, the declared by the company in practice often turns out to be much lower.
+Even if it is technically possible to connect cable internet there is a dacha at your address, the cost of connection can be colossal (50 - 150 thousand rubles).
+Many people wait like gas - for years.
+At the same time, the price declared by the company in practice often turns out to be much lower.

-This type of connection is relevant for remote regions of Russia, where there is no coverage of mobile operators.
-In the Moscow region, choosing this option is not optimal: equipment with installation costs from 20 thousand rubles, and unlimited tariffs are very expensive 5-6 thousand rubles at a speed of 4-5 Mbps.
+This type of connection is relevant for remote areas of Russia where there is no coverage by mobile operators.
+In the Moscow region, the choice in favor of this option is not optimal: equipment with installation costs from 20 thousand rubles, and unlimited tariffs are very expensive: 5-6 thousand rubles at a speed of 4-5 Mbit/sec.

-At first glance, the simplest and most obvious solution is to buy a modem in a communication salon from a mobile operator mts or beeline inexpensively.
-However, this device is relevant only in the city.
-In the countryside, it's good if you can check your e-mail, but you can forget about watching a video.
+At first glance, the simplest and most obvious solution is to buy a modem at a communication store from the mobile operator MTS or Beeline inexpensively.
+However, this device is only relevant within the city.
+IN rural areas It’s good if you can check your e-mail, and you can forget about watching the video.

-The modem from the communication salon works well only on addresses with a confident signal.
-In rare cases, this device allows you to fully use the original.
-If your needs are more than a simple check Email, this option will not work for you.
+The modem from the communication store works well only at addresses with a strong signal.
+In rare cases, this device allows you to fully use the original one.
+If your needs are broader than simple verification Email, this option will not suit you.

 Our advantages

 The solution to all your problems.
-Using our services, you get a high-speed stable in a sparsely populated area at an affordable price the very next day.
-Everything happens only after checking the speed and your consent to the installation.
+By using our services, you get high-speed, stable service in a sparsely populated area at an affordable price the very next day.
+Everything happens only after checking the speed and your consent to installation.
 24/7 tech. support seven days a week will help solve all your questions if they ever arise.
-You can take advantage of the full range additional services: static ip, video surveillance, ip
+You can use the whole spectrum additional services: static ip, video surveillance, ip

-Modern city dwellers aspire to nature.
-At the dacha they are attracted by landscapes, clean air, good ecology.
-But there is a problem of connecting central communications.
-If everything is simple for citizens: it is enough to choose a provider, place an order for services, then the search for an option to connect the World Wide Web in the country turns into a search for a balance between price and network speed.
-What Internet to connect to the country, what factors to consider when choosing, we will tell in this article.
+Modern city dwellers strive for nature.
+At the dacha they are attracted by the landscapes, clean air, and good ecology.
+But the problem of connecting central communications arises.
+If for city residents everything is simple: just choose a provider, place an order for services, then searching for a connection option world wide web at the dacha turns into a search for a balance between price and network speed.
+We will tell you in this article which internet connection to connect to your dacha and what factors to consider when choosing.

-Outside the city, several factors affect the stability of communication at once:
+Outside the city, several factors influence the stability of communication:

 • Distance from base stations of cellular operators,